 Does this mean I won’t have any time to relax?

 Not necessarily.
 Again, per Title 31, “The traveler’s schedule of activities does not include free time or recreation in excess of that consistent with a full-time schedule.”
-In other words, you have to keep your pure leisure time to a minimum.
+The keyword in that sentence is “excess.”
+You must keep your pure leisure time to a minimum.
 That doesn’t mean that you won’t get to do fun low-key things, it simply means that every experience you have will be uniquely meaningful.
 An example?…

 You shop for produce at a cuentapropista (privately owned store run by a self-employed Cuban) with your casa particular’s (rented room in a private residence) host.
 After learning something new about Cuban agriculture and the history of the store, you and your host cook and eat a traditional Cuban meal whilst engaging in lively conversation—this is an authentic and meaningful exchange.
 Your money is directly supporting the local community, and you are actively engaging with Cuban nationals and their culture.

 You cannot however ride a bike around town, ask the sales clerk of a state-owned store how their day is going, and proceed to spend the rest of the day chatting up people at your hotel’s poolside bar.
 This is not an authentic cultural exchange, and does not support the private, small business sector in Cuba—per the guidelines of the State Department.